This post may contain affiliate links. Please read our disclosure policy.

 How Long to Boil Corn on the Cob

-Corn on the cob doesn’t take that long to cook at all.
+Cooking corn on the cob doesn’t take that long at all.
 Just 5-7 minutes in a pot of boiling water will yield sweet, tender, juicy kernels that are perfect for eating right off the cob.

 Corn on the cob on a white platter.